US futures and oil plunge as new Covid variant fears slam global markets – KION546

 By Laura He and Mark Thompson, CNN Business

 Asian stocks led the way, with Hong Kong’s Hang Seng Index dropping 2.7%, while Japan’s Nikkei 225 was down 2.5%.
-European markets sold off heavily at the open too, with major indexes including the FTSE 100, France’s CAC40 and Germany’s DAX all down about 3%.
+European markets sold off heavily, with major indexes including the FTSE100, France’s CAC40 and Germany’s DAX all down by between 2.5% and 3%.

 US markets, which were closed Thursday for Thanksgiving, were slammed before the start of Friday’s shortened trading session.
-Dow futures fell about 700 points, down 2%.
-Futures for the S&P 500 and Nasdaq were down 1.6% and 1% respectively.
+Dow futures fell more than 700 points, or about 2%.
+Futures for the S&P 500 and Nasdaq were down around 1.6% and 1% respectively.

 Travel and airline stocks are among the biggest fallers Friday.